 A strong foundation: Fuelling the athlete’s immunity and performance

-By Dr. Ashley Nelson, ND
+By Dr. Ashley Nelson, NDFeatures

 A healthy immune system is more important than ever.
 While the research is still limited, there is emerging evidence for the role of a healthy baseline in the prevention and recovery from COVID-19.
 Select nutrients have been established for prevention and reduction of severity of illness, including vitamin D and zinc.
 The role of healthy diet, exercise, social support and mental wellness have also been highlighted.
 How is this relevant to the athlete?